What is it?

 Likely effective for...

-- Treatment and prevention of niacin deficiency, and certain conditions related to niacin deficiency such as pellagra. .
+- A disease cause by niacin deficiency (pellagra).
 Niacinamide is approved by the U.S. Food and Drug Administration (FDA) for these uses.
 Niacinamide is sometimes preferred over niacin because it does not cause "flushing," (redness, itching and tingling), a side effect of niacin treatment.

 Possibly effective for...